-Improvement on rectangular slice syntax

 When the number of bricks in picture is equal to 2, and/or the number of slices in picture is equal to 1, several potential bugs are discovered in the current rectangular slice signaling syntax design, and are discussed as follows:

 If the number of bricks in picture is equal to 2, i.e., NumBricksInPic = 2, the number of slices must be either 1 or 2.
 When single_brick_per_slice_flag is equal to 0, it implies there is only one slice in picture including 2 bricks.
 A bug therefore can be discovered if the number of slices is signaled as an integer value larger than 1.

 If the number of slices in picture is equal to 1, i.e., num_slices_in_pic_minus1 = 0, a bug occurs when bottom_right_back_idx_delta[0] is improperly set as an integer number smaller than NumBricksInPic - 1.

+Improvement on rectangular slice syntax

+The following modifications are proposed:

-Therefore, it is proposed to implicitly infer num_slices_in_pic_minus1 to be 0 if single_brick_per_slice_flag is disabled and NumBricksInPic is equal to 2.
-Because the number of slices is set as 1, it is meaningless to signal slice ID in the PPS level.
+Proposed 1.1: it is proposed to implicitly infer num_slices_in_pic_minus1 to be 0 if single_brick_per_slice_flag is disabled and NumBricksInPic is equal to 2.

+Proposed 1.2: Because the number of slices is set as 1, it is meaningless to signal slice ID in the PPS level.
 Therefore, it is further proposed to infer rect_slice_flag to be 0 as single_brick_per_slice_flag is disabled and NumBricksInPic is equal to 2.

-Since there is only one slice in picture when NumBricksInPic is equal to 2, the syntax element num_bricks_in_slice_minus1 in slice header must be inferred to be 1 accordingly.
-To deal with another potential bug in the case of num_slices_in_pic_minus1 equal to 0, it is proposed to infer top_left_brick_idx[0] and bottom_right_brick_idx_delta[0] to be 0 and NumBricksInPic – 1, respectively.
+Proposed 1.3: Since there is only one slice in picture when NumBricksInPic is equal to 2, the syntax element num_bricks_in_slice_minus1 in slice header must be inferred to be 1 accordingly.

+Proposed 2: To deal with another potential bug in the case of num_slices_in_pic_minus1 equal to 0, it is proposed to infer top_left_brick_idx[0] and bottom_right_brick_idx_delta[0] to be 0 and NumBricksInPic – 1, respectively.

-The syntax changes to VVC Draft 5 version 8 are as described in the following table with yellow change mark:
+The syntax changes are as described in the following table, and the yellow change mark is associated with Proposed 1.1 to Proposed 1.3, and the blue change mark is associated with Proposed 2: